 We cannot afford to sit idle.
 Alaskans are already experiencing the economic strain of rising living costs, and further increases in energy bills could be devastating.
 Higher utility costs will ripple through every aspect of our economy, driving up prices for goods and services and placing additional pressure on businesses and families already stretched thin.

 To address this crisis, I proposed leveraging the assets of the Alaska Industrial Development and Export Authority (AIDEA) in joint ventures with the companies that hold Cook Inlet oil and gas leases.
-Through these joint ventures, the State of Alaska can provide the capital necessary to fund the needed exploration and development activities in exchange for firm commitments to drill on a timeline that will prevent any gap in the supply of gas to the utilities.
+Through these joint ventures, the state of Alaska can provide the capital necessary to fund the needed exploration and development activities in exchange for firm commitments to drill on a timeline that will prevent any gap in the supply of gas to the utilities.
 These measures will benefit not only the Railbelt but all of Alaska.
 By preventing increases in the cost of power for the Railbelt, residents in rural Alaska will see equivalent savings through the Power Cost Equalization formula.
 And projects like the Donlin Gold mine, which has a fully permitted right-of-way for a natural gas pipeline to Cook Inlet, will directly benefit from ensuring a future supply of energy from Cook Inlet gas.

 AIDEA has a track record of facilitating significant projects, like the Red Dog mine, that benefit Alaskans.
 By forming partnerships with energy producers, we can provide the capital and direct the necessary exploration and development to secure a stable and affordable local gas supply.

-This proactive approach, along with others that have been proposed, require immediate legislative action.
+This proactive approach, along with others that have been proposed, requires immediate legislative action.
 I am calling on the Alaska Legislature to convene a special session to address this issue head-on.
 It is imperative that our elected officials prioritize the energy security of our state and work together, across party lines, to implement solutions that will protect Alaskans from the financial repercussions of importing natural gas.

 Last December, I tried to spur action before the regular session began, but the necessary steps were not taken.
 Now, we are out of time.
 The legislature must act swiftly to authorize incentives for Cook Inlet exploration and to facilitate joint ventures through AIDEA.
 These measures will ensure that we have a reliable, affordable gas supply and avoid the looming crisis of energy importation.